Pennsylvania Legal Funding

 Shared Fault Laws

-Contributory negligence laws are some of the most impactful types of state laws that influence the amount of compensation a victim can be awarded.
-Here, if you are partially at fault for your damages, you may be restricted by the amount of compensation you can be awarded.
+Contributory negligence laws are some of the most impactful state laws that influence the compensation a victim receives.
+There are deductions depending on the at-fault party.

-However, if you live in a state that follows a pure comparative negligence system or a modified comparative negligence system, you can rest easier.
-Although the amount of compensation you are awarded can be affected, you still have the opportunity to recover damages.
+However, you can rest easier if you live in a state that follows a pure comparative negligence system or a modified comparative negligence system.
+Regardless, you are still getting enough to cover the damages.

-Expect your injury settlement to be reduced in accordance with your percentage of fault.
-If shared fault laws are going to influence your case, our lawn specialists need to know so we can determine how much to authorize in pre-settlement funding.
+If you are 20% at fault, 20% will also be taken from your settlement award for the damages.
+If shared fault laws influence your case, our lawn specialists need to know so we can determine how much to authorize in pre-settlement funding.

 Statute of Limitations

-The statute of limitations could also have an impact on the outcome of your case.
-If you fail to file your lawsuit before the statute of limitation runs out, you will not have the opportunity to have your case heard in civil court.
+The statute of limitations could also impact the outcome of your case.
+If you fail to file your lawsuit before the statute of limitation runs out, you will not have the opportunity to hear your case in civil court.

 If this happens, you could still have the opportunity to obtain an insurance settlement, depending on the circumstances of your case.
 Your attorney can give you a better idea of how the statute of limitations will influence your compensation.